 American Legal Materials

 The US Constitution is central to an understanding of the American legal system.
 The original 1789 Constitution consists of the Preamble and Articles I through VII.
 The original Declaration of Independence is not a constitutional document.
 In 1791, Amendments I through X were added to the Constitution.
-At least the first eight amendments and probably the first ten amendments are collectively known as the Bill of Rights.
-There are presently 27 amendments to the US Constitution.
+The first ten amendments are collectively known as the Bill of Rights.
+There are, at present, 27 amendments to the US Constitution.

 Originally the Bill of Rights only applied to the federal government, but as a result of how the cases interpreted Amendment XIV, these rights also bind the state governments.